Murder of Cheng Geok Ha: Cases of the prosecution and defence

-In his defence, Quek claimed he did the killing out of accident and he only intended to rape Cheng.
+In his defence, Quek claimed he killed Cheng by accident and he only intended to rape her.
 He stated that he asked Cheng to come to his flat after encountering the girl alone outdoors, telling her he wanted to show her something nice.
-Quek recounted that after Cheng entered his home, he observed Cheng playing with his son's toys for a while, before he ambushed the girl, covering her mouth and pinned her down to rape her.
+Quek recounted that after Cheng entered his home, he observed Cheng playing with his son's toys for a while, before he ambushed the girl, covered her mouth and pinned her down to rape her.
 Quek stated he used his hand to hold the struggling Cheng down by the neck as he proceeded to sexually assault the girl.
 It was only later when Quek noticed that Cheng had become motionless.
 Upon the ten-year-old girl's death, Quek used Lim's newly-bought gunny sack to contain Cheng's body and threw it down the rubbish chute.
 He even went downstairs to remove the gunny sack from the rubbish chute and hid it underneath the manhole.
-He also claimed at one point, his statements were made involuntarily and he was abused by his two interrogators - Inspector Leong Kong Hong and Sergeant Wee Chiang Chwee - who forced him to make the incriminating statements.
+He also claimed at one point that his statements to the police were made involuntarily and that he was abused by his two interrogators - Inspector Leong Kong Hong and Sergeant Wee Chiang Chwee - who forced him to make the incriminating statements.

-However, the pathologist, Professor Chao Tzee Cheng, had earlier presented his autopsy report and gave evidence which refuted the account of Quek killing Cheng accidentally.
-Professor Chao stated that based on the extensive fractures on the neck and rib fractures, it could only be inferred that the girl was being strangled by Quek for a prolonged period of time, and a huge amount of force and pressure was exerted during the strangulation.
-It could only mean that Quek had intentionally strangled Cheng and it was unlikely an accident.
+However, the pathologist, Chao Tzee Cheng, had earlier presented his autopsy report and gave evidence which refuted the account of Quek killing Cheng accidentally.
+Chao stated that based on the extensive fractures on the neck and ribs, it could only be inferred that the girl was being strangled by Quek for a prolonged period of time, and a huge amount of force and pressure was exerted during the strangulation.
+It could only mean that Quek had intentionally strangled Cheng and it was unlikely to be an accident.

-Aside from the inconsistent accounts Quek made about the case, there were also evidence that Quek used the money he gotten from pawning Cheng's earrings to watch a movie despite his claims that he did not know why he pawned the earrings.
+Aside from the inconsistent accounts Quek made about the case, there was also evidence that Quek used the money he'd gotten from pawning Cheng's earrings to watch a movie despite his claims that he did not know why he pawned the earrings.
 The allegations that Quek was abused by his interrogators and forced to make his statements were subsequently dismissed by the judges.
-The prosecution argued in rebuttal that it was inferentially clear that Quek had done the killing in order to cover up his rape crime and avoid leaving Cheng as a potential witness to his actions.
-As such, they sought from the High Court a guilty verdict of murder in Quek's case.
+The prosecution argued in rebuttal that it was inferentially clear that Quek had killed Cheng in order to cover up the rape and avoid leaving Cheng as a witness.
+As such, they sought a guilty verdict of murder from the High Court.